-Important notes about 32 vs 64 Bit plugins
+Important notes about 32 vs 64 Bit, GUI Scaling & Plugin Names

 The computer music industry is in the process of changing from 32 to 64 Bit software.
 This has made things a little complicated, what's new :)

 - Plugin compatibility - Just as FL Studio is available in 32 and 64 Bit editions, VST plugins can also come in 32 or 64 Bit format.
 This determines how much memory the plugin can access.
 It has nothing to do with 'audio quality', despite what some sleazy marketing guy may have said.
 We STRONGLY RECOMMEND using 64 Bit plugins in FL Studio 64 Bit and 32 Bit plugins in FL Studio 32 Bit.
 If you load 64 Bit plugins in FL Studio 32 Bit or 32 Bit plugins in FL Studio 64 Bit, a 'bit bridge' will be used and this consumes about 2% extra CPU, per plugin.
-Certainly, a few bridged plugins won't matter, but bridging 10 or more plugins definitely will waste a lot of CPU.
-Bridging is automatic, you don't need to do anything special to make it happen, one reason you should keep an eye on it.
+Certainly, a few bridged plugins won't normally matter, but bridging 10 or more plugins definitely will waste CPU capacity.
+Bridging is automatic, you don't need to do anything special to make it happen, one reason to pay attention to what plugins you are using.
 The Wrapper Settings Tab will show if a plugin is bridged and its Bit version.
-NOTE: It's usually possible to install both 32 and 64 Bit versions of a plugin if they are available.
-Many older, free VST plugins you can find online, will only be available in 32 Bit.
+NOTE: You can install both 32 and 64 Bit versions of a plugin, if available.
+Many older, free VST plugins you can find online, are only available in 32 Bit.

 - Project compatibility - You can load projects made with FL Studio 32 Bit in FL Studio 64 Bit and vice versa.
 When you load a FL Studio 32 Bit project in FL Studio 64 Bit, all plugins are automatically loaded with 64 Bit versions, if the 64 Bit version exists.
 When loading 64 Bit projects in the FL Studio 32 Bit the reverse is also true, FL Studio will try to find 32 Bit versions of all plugins.
 If the bit-equivalent plugin is not available, then the bit-original plugin is loaded and bridged (see the point above).

-- More information - Click here to see the FL Studio 32 vs 64 Bit FAQ online.
+- More Bit related information - Click here to see the FL Studio 32 vs 64 Bit FAQ online.